 If a man has destroyed the eye of a man of the gentleman class, they shall destroy his eye.
 If he has destroyed the eye of a commoner, he shall pay one mina of silver.
 If he has destroyed the eye of a gentleman’s slave, he shall pay half the slave’s price.

 If a slave has said to his master, “You are not my master,” he shall be brought to account as his slave, and his master shall cut off his ear.

-Moreover, owning slaves as property was considered as a serious business, and as such the punishments in the Code of Hammurabi were also harsh for such ‘loss’ of properties –
+Moreover, owning slaves as property was considered a serious business, and as such the punishments in the Code of Hammurabi were also harsh for such ‘loss’ of property –

 If a barber, without the knowledge of his master, cuts the sign of a slave on a slave not to be sold, the hands of this barber shall be cut off.

 If the surgeon has treated a serious injury of a plebeian’s slave, with the bronze lancet, and has caused his death, he shall render slave for slave.

 Presumption of Innocence Taken To An Extreme Level